apopiak/stablecoin/README.md

 Stablecoin: pallet_stablecoin::{Module, Call, Storage, Event<T>},
 ```

-### Genesis Configuration
+#### GenesisConfig `chain_spec.rs`

-Runtimes using the pallet need to add the `StablecoinConfig` to their genesis config like in the following example:
+Runtimes using the pallet need to add the `StablecoinConfig` to their genesis config.
+The config expects a `Vec(AccountId, u64)` to initialize the shareholders.
+See the following snippet for an example:

 ```rust
 use node_template_runtime::{ // ... other imports